Thresher shark

-Thresher sharks are large lamniform sharks of the family Alopiidae found in all temperate and tropical oceans of the world; the family contains three extant species, all within the genus Alopias.
+Thresher sharks are large mackerel sharks of the family Alopiidae found in all temperate and tropical oceans of the world; the family contains three extant species, all within the genus Alopias.

-All three thresher shark species have been listed as vulnerable to extinction by the World Conservation Union since 2007 (IUCN).
-All are popular sport fish.
-In addition, they are hunted for their meat, livers (for shark liver oil), skin (for leather), and fins for use in shark-fin soup.
+All three thresher shark species have been listed as vulnerable by the World Conservation Union since 2007 (IUCN).
+All three are popular big-game sport fish, and additionally they are hunted commercially for their meat, livers (for shark liver oil), skin (for shagreen) and fins (for use in delicacies such as shark-fin soup).

-They do not appear to be a threat to humans.
+Despite being active predatory fish, thresher sharks do not appear to be a threat to humans.

 Taxonomy

 The genus and family name derive from the Greek word ἀλώπηξ, alṓpēx, meaning fox.
 As a result, the long-tailed or common thresher shark, Alopias vulpinus, is also known as the fox shark.
-The common name is derived from a distinctive, thresher-like tail or caudal fin which can be as long as the body of the shark itself.
+The common name is derived from a distinctive, scythe-like tail or caudal fin which can be as long as the body of the shark itself.